minibits-cash/minibits_ippon/README.md

 > ### Try it out
 > A live Ippon instance is running at **[ippon.minibits.cash](https://ippon.minibits.cash)**:
 >
-> - [Swagger UI](https://ippon.minibits.cash/v1/) — interactive API explorer (`GET /v1/`)
+> - [Swagger UI](https://ippon.minibits.cash/v1/) — API explorer (`GET /v1/`)
 > - [OpenAPI 3.0 JSON](https://ippon.minibits.cash/v1/json) — raw spec (`GET /v1/json`)
+> - [Wallet info](https://ippon.minibits.cash/v1/info) — wallet service info (`GET /v1/info`)
+> - [MCP server](https://ippon.minibits.cash/mcp) — MCP server to make usage by AI agents easier (`GET /v1/info`)
 >
 > ⚠️ **This instance is provided for testing and evaluation purposes only.
-Use it at your own risk, with small amounts only.
+It is an alpha software, use it at your own risk, with small amounts only.
 Do not store funds you cannot afford to lose.**

-It is designed primarily for non-human systems — especially AI agents — that require instant, automated capability to receive and send micropayments without human intervention.
+Ippon is designed primarily for non-human systems — especially AI agents — that require instant, automated capability to receive and send micropayments without human intervention.

 Minibits Ippon is intended for server-side deployment, ideally by a Cashu mint operator as a complementary service to their mint.
 It is therefore a fully custodial solution optimized for short-lived, single-purpose wallets with low balances.